epam/edp-install/docs/headlamp-user-guide/application.md

 As soon as the application is successfully provisioned, the following will be created:

-- Code Review and Build pipelines in Jenkins for this application.
+- Code Review and Build pipelines in Jenkins/Tekton for this application.
 The Build pipeline will be triggered automatically if at least one environment is already added.
 - A new project in Gerrit or another VCS.
-- SonarQube integration will be available after the Build pipeline in Jenkins is passed.
+- SonarQube integration will be available after the Build pipeline in Jenkins/Tekton is passed.
-- Nexus Repository Manager will be available after the Build pipeline in Jenkins is passed as well.
+- Nexus Repository Manager will be available after the Build pipeline in Jenkins/Tekton is passed as well.

 The added application will be listed in the Applications list allowing you to do the following: